1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 2.md

 Events/Ideas to know:
 Sindicato de Telefonistas de la República
  - **A large telephone workgers group, mainly by women**
- - *Helped the womens movmenets in the *
+ - *Helped the womens movmenets in the future*

 Syndicate of Technical Workers, Painters and Sculptors